-To gain more insight on how this self-reflection can help you explore your future career directions, you can participate in our self-exploration programs and workshops like Dream Job Academy, Exploring meaningful work or contact Career Exploration & Education to book an appointment with a Career Educator
+To gain more insight on how this self-reflection can help you explore your future career directions, you can participate in our self-exploration programs and workshops like Dream Job Academy and Exploring Meaningful Work or contact Career Exploration & Education to book an appointment with a Career Educator.

 Self Assessment Tools

 There is no magic assessment that can tell you which career is best for you.
 However, career assessments can be an informative tool to learn more about how your personality, strengths, interests and values connect with potential careers and meaningful work.
 Here is a list of resources for career assessment.

 The Clifton StrengthsFinder is a Web-based assessment of personality from the perspective of Positive Psychology.
 It helps you discover your top strengths and offers advice on how to focus and develop in those areas professionally.
 If you are interested taking this assessment, join the Building Your Strengths program through Clubs & Leadership Development in Student Life.